 Are you trying to decorate your room but something just feels off?
-There are some pretty standard decorating tips that all designers know use.
+There are some pretty standard decorating tips that all designers use.
 These rules, when you use them, can really help your room look more designed and thoughtful.

-What is the rule of threes
+What is the Golden Rule of Threes

 Where to Apply the Rule of Threes

-FURNITURE – The rule can apply to furniture arrangements.
+FURNITURE – The rule can apply to furniture arrangement.
 For example, you might have a sofa and two chairs (three pieces).
 Or you might have two chairs in a reading area with one floor lamp.
 Your eye really wants the lamp to break up the complete symmetry.

-There is such a thing as too much symmetry and using this rule can help you make sure your home feels well designed and just off balance enough.
+There is such a thing as too much symmetry and using this rule can help you make sure your home feels well-designed and just off-balance enough.